Welcome to Matrix Education

 This is a memorable line that’s used as a motif throughout this novel.

-Assonance refers to the repetition of the vowels in words that are in close proximity to each other.
+Assonance is the repetition of the vowels in words that are near each other.

 Like alliteration, assonance is used to create a certain atmosphere or a mood.